Libby App by OverDrive

 Approach

-Rather than proposing a full redesign, I focused on realistic, incremental changes that reflect how product teams typically work.
-These improvements fit within Libby’s existing infrastructure, helping users transition smoothly without breaking trust or disrupting learned behaviors.
+Rather than proposing a full redesign, I focused on practical, incremental updates aligned with how product teams actually work.
+These changes fit within Libby’s existing infrastructure, helping users transition smoothly without breaking trust or disrupting learned behavior.

 Deep Dive